Abnormal Liver Function Tests

 • Medication: Various medications such as NSAIDs, antibiotics, statins, and anti-seizure drugs are known to cause liver damage.
 Long-term use of such medications can lead to chronic hepatocellular or cholestatic liver damage.

 • Viral hepatitis: Viral hepatitis B, C, and D can cause chronic hepatitis, while hepatitis A and E can cause acute hepatitis.
-Other viruses such as HIV, Epstein-Barr, and Cytomegalovirus can also hepatitis.
+Other viruses such as HIV, Epstein-Barr, and Cytomegalovirus can also cause hepatitis.

 • Autoimmune hepatitis: It is a chronic disease that has a tendency to progress to cirrhosis.
 Patients with autoimmune hepatitis usually present with high liver function tests without apparent cause.